ubilabs/threejs-overlay-view/README.md

 npm run test
 ```

-Please make sure that all tests are passing before opening a pull-request.
+Please make sure that all tests are passing before opening a pull request.